dag-andersen/khaos-monkey/README.md

 You can randomize how often the attack happens and how many pods are killed each attack.

 You can set `random-kill-count` to `true` if you want the monkey to kill a random amount of pods between 0 and the `kill-value`.
-> Example: If the monkey run with `--mode=percentage --kill-value=50 --random-kill-count=true` then the monkey will kill between 0 and 50 percent of the pods in each replacaset.
+> *Example*: If the monkey run with `--mode=percentage --kill-value=50 --random-kill-count=true` then the monkey will kill between `0` and `50` percent of the pods in each `ReplicaSet`.

 You can set `random-extra-time-between-chaos` to `5m` if you want you want to add additional random time between each attack.
-> Example: If the monkey run with `--min-time-between-chaos=1m --random-extra-time-between-chaos=1m` the attacks will happen with a random time interval between 1 and 2 minutes.
+> *Example*: If the monkey run with `--min-time-between-chaos=1m --random-extra-time-between-chaos=1m` the attacks will happen with a random time interval between 1 and 2 minutes.

-# Default Settings (Don't worry - it wont kill anything before you instruct it to)
+# Default Settings (Don't worry - it won't kill anything before you instruct it to)

-By default it does not target any namespaces, so it wont start killing pods until you specify namespaces to target or you make pods opt-in.
+By default it does not target any namespaces, so it won't start killing pods until you specify namespaces to target or you make pods opt-in.

 # Running/Testing on local machine
 You can test the monkey on your local machine before putting it on kubernetes.
-If you have your kube-config installed in `~/.kube/config` then you can just pull the repo to you machine and run `cargo run` in the root.
-If your config and persmissions are correct the monkey will starting killing pods on the current kubectl context.
+If you have your kube-config installed in `~/.kube/config` and have `cargo` installed then you can just pull the repo to you machine and run `cargo run` in the root.
+If your config and permissions are correct the monkey will starting killing pods on the current `kubectl` context.

 # Installation